yabwon/pzu_3/README.md

 /* mamy zbior HAVE */
-/* sjumuluj dane ze zbior HAVE do posatci jak nizej:
+/* skumuluj dane ze zbior HAVE do posatci jak nizej:
 A 10
 B 9
 C 10